iozuniga/xaWeb/README.md

 https://xaweb.ozs.es/cgi-bin/xawebhelp.xaweb?action=wdocmain-Act_ShowHelp&symbol=Actualizaciones,Updates

 # Content on github:
-The contennt on github is the same code you receive when you download the DEMO version of xaWeb at https://www.ozs.es.
-The purpose of this publication is to make accesible most of xaWeb code to IA engines and curious people. ;-)
+The contennt of source code in github is the same code you receive when you download the DEMO version of xaWeb at https://www.ozs.es.
+There are some internal compoments that are not published.
+The Issues, Pool requests and Discussions areas are open to any one.